 Beasley Allen is a proven leader in complex litigation on a national level.
 We have successfully represented numerous states by and through their attorneys general.

-Beasley Allen has recovered more than $1.5 billion in settlements and jury verdicts for the states we have represented in these claims.
-Taxpayer dollars have been returned to the states and the agencies providing services to vulnerable residents.
-As a result, pharmaceutical manufacturers have completely changed how they conduct business with states and their Medicaid agencies.
+Beasley Allen has recovered more than $1.5 billion in settlements and jury verdicts for states.
+Taxpayer dollars have been returned to states and the agencies providing services to vulnerable residents.
+As a result, major players in the healthcare industry have completely changed how they conduct business with states and their Medicaid agencies.